 MODE Description 0 0 0 Normal mode.
 Any access to the SDRAM is decoded normally.
+To activate this mode, command must be followed by a write to the SDRAM.
 0 0 1 The SDRAM Controller issues a NOP command when the SDRAM device is accessed regardless of the cycle.
+To activate this mode, command must be followed by a write to the SDRAM.
 0 1 0 The SDRAM Controller issues an "All Banks Precharge" command when the SDRAM device is accessed regardless of the cycle.
+To activate this mode, command must be followed by a write to the SDRAM.
 0 1 1 The SDRAM Controller issues a "Load Mode Register" command when the SDRAM device is accessed regardless of the cycle.
-The address offset with respect to the SDRAM device base address is used to program the Mode Register.
-For instance, when this mode is activated, an access to the "SDRAM_Base + offset" address generates a "Load Mode Register" command with the value "offset" written to the SDRAM device Mode Register.
+To activate this mode, command must be followed by a write to the SDRAM.
 1 0 0 The SDRAM Controller issues an "Auto-Refresh" Command when the SDRAM device is accessed regardless of the cycle.
 Previously, an "All Banks Precharge" command must be issued.
-1 0 1 The SDRAM Controller issues an extended load mode register command when the SDRAM device is accessed regardless of the cycle.
-The address offset with respect to the SDRAM device base address is used to program the Mode Register.
-For instance, when this mode is activated, an access to the "SDRAM_Base + offset" address generates an "Extended Load Mode Register" command with the value "offset" written to the SDRAM device Mode Register.
+To activate this mode, command must be followed by a write to the SDRAM.
+1 0 1 The SDRAM Controller issues an "Extended Load Mode Register" command when the SDRAM device is accessed regardless of the cycle.
+To activate this mode, the "Extended Load Mode Register" command must be followed by a write to the SDRAM.
+The write in the SDRAM must be done in the appropriate bank; most low-power SDRAM devices use the bank 1.
 1 1 0 Deep power-down mode.
 Enters deep power-down mode.